|

 must request to USPS HQ (Mr. Vigliante) and exception to the freeze to post EAS positions.

 Once the request is approved by USPS HQ it will be posted in the field.
-NAPS will

 ask its Executive Board to review vacant EAS positions in their areas and request those respected Districts post those positions